-Whether you’re talking about the wine from Château Petrus, Opus One or any of the world’s great cellars, these classics are targeted at a small number of people, many of whom will be lucky if they have the pleasure of tasting such wine perhaps once in their lifetimes.
+Whether you’re talking about the wine from Château Petrus, Opus One or any of the world’s great cellars, these classics are targeted at a small number of people.
 “As a crazy Belgian,” chuckles Koen, “I dream of being counted among those classics one day.
-Of course there is much more to it than just the name, but Spioenkop Wines can and shall make a wine that the connoisseur will experience with a unique wow-feeling – grandiose, standing out from the crowd, a special wine with so much nuance and complexity that you will literally get goose pimples.”
+Of course there is much more to it than just the name, but Spioenkop Wines can and shall make a wine that will give the connoisseur a unique wow-feeling – grandiose, standing out from the crowd, a special wine with so much nuance and complexity that you will literally get goose bumps.”

-Koen’s obsession with the Cape winelands that developed into a passion for the Elgin terroir began over 15 years ago.
+Koen’s obsession with the Cape Winelands began more than 15 years ago and turned into a passion for the Elgin terroir.
 “While following and tasting the evolution of South African wines, I have done business with icons in the industry who are highly regarded by the elite group consumers, the serious wine aficionados.
-To understand ‘big’, terroir-driven wines, you must have tasted and learnt about them and be able to put them into words.
+To understand ‘big’, terroir-driven wines, you must have tasted and learned about them and be able to put them into words.
 Passion and devotion are to winemaking what salt and pepper are in the kitchen – key to making wines that reflect the soil and climate where they come from.”

 Koen’s search for what he considered an ideal piece of land in an ideal position to fulfil his dream took four long years.
 “I was looking at the potential of Elgin even before it was first promoted as a top winemaking area in the Cape, and at Spioenkop I am blessed with a very unique piece of terroir.”